sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 ![The two phases of getting a sedex client Docker container up and running](/assets/v6/phase-1-and-phase-2.png)

-Phase 1: Initial Configuration
+*Phase 1: Initial Configuration<br />*

-Here, the external permanent data storage is created and configured once.
+In this phase, the external permanent data storage ("sedex-data") is created and configured.
 This phase is executed once.

-Phase 2: Run Phase
+*Phase 2: Run sedex Client<br />*

-Here the sedex client is created and connected to the prepared permanent data storage and executed for use.
-This phase is run again and again if a sedex client container is to be replaced by a new one.
+In this phase, the sedex Client is created and connected to the prepared permanent data storage and run for normal operation.
+This stage is repeated several times in practice, because containers have a disposable character and therefore are more often thrown away and then recreated.

+The two phases are described in more detail below.
+And in the rest of the documentation you will find separate step-by-step instructions for the two phases.

 <a name="Phase_1_Initial_Configuration"></a>